mauroseb/terraform-rosa/README.md

 # ROSA w/ private link and STS

-The code in this repo will create the necesary AWS resources required to deploy Red Hat OpenShift Service on AWS (ROSA) cluster using private link and AWS Secure Token Service for enhanced security.
+The code in this repo will create the AWS resources required to deploy Red Hat OpenShift Service on AWS (ROSA) cluster using private link and AWS Secure Token Service for enhanced security.
 It will create the cluster in a single AZ or in 3 AZs depending on the root module to use.

 ## Resources

-### For the cluster
+### Cluster

  * VPC
  * Public and Private subnets